prody/ProDy/doc/tutorial.rst

 ProDy can parse other file types, including :file:`.psf` and :file:`.pqr` files.
-All of the functions for accessing and handling protein structural data are described in :mod:`~prody.proteins` module reference documentation.
+All of the functions for accessing and handling protein structural data are described in :mod:`~.proteins` module reference documentation.
 Also, :ref:`fetchpdb` and :ref:`blastpdb` examples show other ways to access the Protein Data Bank (|pdb|) content.

 For more details on atomic objects see :ref:`atomic`.
-:class:`~atomic.AtomGroup` instances can be build from scratch or parsers for other file types (e.g. mol2) can be developed.
+:class:`~.AtomGroup` instances can be build from scratch or parsers for other file types (e.g. mol2) can be developed.
 The example in :ref:`atomgroup` can be helpful to this aim.